EXPERTS IN WILDLIFE MANAGEMENT, HABITAT, AND OUTDOOR TRADITION POLICY

 Recent peer-reviewed and published scientific studies have documented that applying “proactive” pressure via non-lethal pursuit by trained dogs is the most effective method for hazing mountain lions and strongly reinforces their historic tendency to avoid humans and domestic dogs.

-With the results of this study in mind, SB 818 would establish a 5-year pilot program in El Dorado County to collect data on the efficacy of authorizing permitted private houndsmen to proactively haze mountain lions deemed to be a potential threat to public safety, livestock, or other domestic animals.
-The pilot program would be implemented in areas of El Dorado deemed to be appropriate by the department in collaboration with county leadership and enforcement personnel.
+With the results of this study in mind, SB 818, as introduced, proposed to establish a 5-year pilot program in El Dorado County to collect data on the efficacy of authorizing permitted private houndsmen to proactively haze mountain lions deemed to be a potential threat to public safety, livestock, or other domestic animals.
+The pilot program would have been implemented in areas of El Dorado deemed to be appropriate by the department in collaboration with county leadership and enforcement personnel.

-Upon completion of the pilot program, the department would be required to provide a report to the Legislature and the Commission on the benefits of the "Tree and Free" program and feasibility on expanding it to other problem areas.
+Upon completion of the pilot program, the department would have been required to provide a report to the Legislature and the Commission on the benefits of the "Tree and Free" program and feasibility on expanding it to other problem areas.

 SB 818 was introduced on behalf of the Brooks Family in memory of their son, Taylen.